marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-:brown_circle::red_circle: By clicking the second button on the menu bar, located on the left side of the page, you can go to the products page.
+🟤🔴 By clicking the second button on the menu bar, located on the left side of the page, you can go to the products page.
 There is an area chart with total sales by category, a stacked bar chart with the best sales of flavors, three single cards and a multi-line card with the best selling products.
 For more information about the products, there is a table below the page.
 Also, at the top it is possible to choose some filters to perform analysis.

 ![image](https://user-images.githubusercontent.com/98857817/158436067-7978dd33-88f4-46c4-9186-af05c24427d5.png)